embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 *Note* - I do realise the above Nim code example and the Crystal examples are different - I fully intended them to be.
 The Crystal example allowed me to further show off the HTTP library I touched on in the last article, and the Nim example allowed me to go to a lower-level; something I think brings the article relevancy full circle.

-[The `Eth` Common Library](https://github.com/status-im/nim-eth/) contains a whole bunch of useful Nim libraries for interacting with the Ethereum Network, including:
+[Status' Eth Common Library](https://github.com/status-im/nim-eth/) contains a whole bunch of useful Nim libraries for interacting with the Ethereum Network, including:

  - [Recursive Length Prefix encoding (RLP)](https://github.com/status-im/nim-eth/blob/master/doc/rlp.md),
  - [P2P](https://github.com/status-im/nim-eth/blob/master/doc/p2p.md),